eigenhombre/oodles/README.md

 In 1983, Douglas R. Hofstadter, author of *Gödel, Escher, Bach: An Eternal Golden Braid* wrote a series of articles on Lisp in Scientific American (later republished in the book *Metamagical Themas*).
-The third and last in the series was a short, entertaining program which is an instructive example on blurring the line between code and data, which is typical for Lisp (though somewhat less common in Clojure, except for the occasional macro).
+The third and last in the series contained a short, entertaining program which is an instructive example on blurring the line between code and data, which is typical for Lisp (though somewhat less common in Clojure).

 Have a look at [the Marginalia document](https://rawgit.com/eigenhombre/oodles/master/docs/uberdoc.html)